casper-network/docs/source/docs/casper/resources/advanced/list-cspr.md

+---
+title: Listing CSPR
+---

-# Listing CSPR on Your Exchange
+# Listing CSPR on an Exchange

 This topic describes how to list the Casper token (CSPR) on a cryptocurrency [exchange](https://tokenmarketcaps.com/coins/casper/market).